Visual-Testing-for-Android-Apps/backend/README.md

 * the model - not been uploaded to repo because it is too big.

-**owl-eye-docker-lambda-v3/hello_world/Dockerfile**

-This file provide instruction to build the docker image.
-Think the docker image as a separate computer that your code will run on.
-You need to put everything required for the model to run to a docker image.

-Hence we need to,
-1. copy the files over to the new computer
-2. install the required packages

-**owl-eye-docker-lambda-v3/template.yaml**

-By typing `sam build` in the command line.
-It reads this file.
-This file essentially,
-1. build the docker image by following the Dockerfile
-2. create/update the lambda function
-3. create the API endpoint.

 ## What to do with the code
 1. Read the input image/video through the `event` argument in the `handler` function.
 Instead of open local image/video files.